 - Take time for yourself and stay longer.
 Experience the every day life at the ashram.

-- Attend a spiritual seminar
+- Attend a retreat

 - Join as a volunteer.
 There is always something to do be it finishing details in the temple or helping with the running of the house.